 Ninety-five percent of my dislike for the Sumo is due to the gentle wave-like shape of its shaft; it didn’t give me the G-spot pressure I wanted.
 But l would recommend this toy—and the whole Real Nude line—to others who like softer toys.
 (I hear the Sumo works very well for anal play, though I’m not able to take the size myself!)
 I understand that being able to buy a well-made, dual-density toy for between $39 and $50 is a big deal.
 Plus, the squishiness of the Sumo’s head is wonderful, and the suction cup is very strong.

-If this big, squishy, wavy shape sounds like your thing, pick up a Sumo today at SheVibe, or at Peepshow Toys (where you can save 10% on anything with code FELICITY).
+If this big, squishy, wavy shape sounds like your thing, pick up a Sumo today at SheVibe, or get one at Peepshow Toys for the stupidly low price of $21 (!!!) right now for the indigo version—while supplies last!
 You can find the whole Real Nude series here.